CGHD’s Simon Presents Malaria Report to Congress

 These are just a few of the programs undertaken through the President’s Malaria Initiative (PMI), launched in 2005, which aims to reduce malaria-related deaths by 50 percent in 15 African countries that have a high incidence of the disease.

-On June 5, Jonathon Simon, director of the BU Center for Global Health & Development (CGHD), gave a presentation on Capitol Hill on the findings of a top-level evaluation of the PMI done by him and a team of researchers, hosted by two Congressional caucuses, the Caucus on Malaria and Neglected Tropical Diseases and the Global Health Caucus.
+Today, Jonathon Simon, director of the BU Center for Global Health & Development (CGHD), will give a presentation on Capitol Hill on the findings of a top-level evaluation of the PMI done by him and a team of researchers, hosted by two Congressional caucuses, the Caucus on Malaria and Neglected Tropical Diseases and the Global Health Caucus.
 The findings deem the program “very successful,” while cautioning that sustaining those successes will require changes in approach to overcome increasing resistance to insecticides and to artesunate-based drugs.

 Ongoing success, the team concludes in its report, will be expensive and require continued commitments from international donors and participating countries.